 2430 Principles of Bioarchaeology investigates the human animal as we exist now and as we developed through time.
 Students will discover how the study of fossil remains, living and extinct primates, and the applications of the principles of genetics, adaptation and variation of human evolution help to provide an understanding of how biology and culture have interacted to produce modern humans.
 PR: ARCH 1000 or the former 1030.

 2481 Ancient Civilizations of the Americas is a survey course introducing the archaeology and ethnohistory of various pre-contact civilizations of North, Central and South America.
 Archaeological Evidence will be used to explore the rise of civilizations in the Americas and particular civilizations will be examined and compared based on idealogy, economy and administration.
-Prerequisite: ARCH 1030

-2492 Forensic Anthropology is an examination of procedures and techniques used by Biological anthropologists and archaeologists to obtain data pertinent to investigations by law enforcement and medical authorities; evidence concerning the identification of human remains and the cause, time and manner of death.
+2492 Forensic Archaeology is an examination of procedures and techniques used by Biological anthropologists and archaeologists to obtain data pertinent to investigations by law enforcement and medical authorities; evidence concerning the identification of human remains and the cause, time and manner of death.

 Note: This course may not be used for credit toward a major or minor in Archaeology.

 2493 Archaeology on Film explores the use of archaeology as a popular backdrop to many films and documentaries.
 Yet, the manner in which archaeology is represented in modern film is hardly realistic, or is it?
 The portrayal of archaeology in popular film will be discussed in order to determine what movies convey to the public about archaeological method and theory as well as the historical stories that archaeologists investigate.